AlbertMontolio/images-transformer/README.md

 - the writing in folders is an expensive operation, I didn't have the time to implement a bulk writing system, so I just wrote the images to the output folder one by one.
 Also, in order to separate concerns, another queue / worker could be added for the writing to the output folder.

+- MQTT broker could be used to inform the client when the image is transformed, and when the object detection is completed.
+This event driven approach would allow to improve the performance of the system, and to inform the client when the image is transformed, and when the object detection is completed.

 ## Architecture

 ### Clean Architecture Implementation